 The board will establish a process for interested parties to communicate with members of the board.
 If you have a concern, question or complaint regarding our compliance with any policy or law, or would otherwise like to contact the board, you will be able to reach the board via email.
 A direct link to this email address will be found on our website.
 You also will be able to submit communications in writing to a special address or by phone to a toll-free number that will be published on our website.
 You will be able to submit inquiries anonymously and confidentially.
 All concerns and inquiries will be received and reviewed promptly by the Office of the General Counsel.
-Any significant concerns relating to accounting, internal controls or audit matters will be reviewed with the Audit Committee.
+Any significant concerns relating to accounting, internal controls or audit matters will be reviewed with the Audit Committee

-All concerns will be addressed by the Office of the General Counsel unless otherwise instructed by the Audit Committee.
-The status of all outstanding concerns will be summarized to the Audit Committee on a regular basis, and any concern that is determined to (1) pose an immediate threat to the company or (2) concern a senior company official (any executive officer or any direct report to the President and Chief Executive Officer) will be immediately communicated to the Chair of the Audit Committee.
-The Chair of the Audit Committee will determine if certain matters should be presented to the full board and will be able to direct the retention of outside counsel or other advisors in connection with any concern addressed to them.
+All concerns will be addressed by the Office of the General Counsel unless otherwise instructed by the Audit Committee or the Chairman of the Board.
+The status of all outstanding concerns will be reported to the Chairman of the Board and the Audit Committee on a quarterly basis, and any concern that is determined to (1) pose an immediate threat to the company or (2) concern a senior company official (any executive officer or any direct report to the President and Chief Executive Officer) will be immediately communicated to the Chair of the Audit Committee.
+The Chairman of the Board or the Audit Committee will determine if certain matters should be presented to the full board and will be able to direct the retention of outside counsel or other advisors in connection with any concern addressed to them.
 Our Guide to Business Conduct will prohibit any employee from retaliating against anyone for raising or helping to resolve an integrity question.